omdevteam/om/docs/html/_sources/example_cxi_monitor_toml.rst.txt

-Example *monitor.toml* for the CXI beamline at the LCLS facility
+Example *monitor.toml* for the CXI Beamline at the LCLS Facility
 ----------------------------------------------------------------

 .. code-block:: ini